Lif3line/nina_helper_package_mk2/README.md

 * Weight

 ## Usage
+Simplest usage is to install via pip:

+`pip install nina-helper`

-Simplest usage is to download this repository then install as a package via pip
+Otherwise download this repository then install as a local package via pip

 ```
 pip install [-e] path/to/repo